NERSC/spin-recipes/nginx-rootless/README.md

   * Avoids the need for [`RUN groupadd ... && useradd ...`][1], which would
     result in every single user building their own custom container instead.

+Also included is a `rancher-compose.yml` file that adds a basic health check that will create a new container if nginx becomes unresponsive.

 Run this image this using `docker container run`, like:

     docker container run -p 80:8080 --cap-drop=all --user SOMEUID:SOMEGID --group-add nginx nginx-rootless